What is wanting, anyway?

 and I wanted to bow to him.

-Maybe you’re thinking I was just susceptible to some tall guy with doe eyes
+to some tall guy with doe eyes

 who knew how to stand with his shoulders back.